I’m Glad I Left The Christian Church — But I’m Still Scared to Tell My Parents

 Advertisement

-I finally left in March of 2020, during the Covid-19 pandemic.
-At the time, churches began transitioning into virtual sermons.
-I tried to tune in, but I found myself zoning out or logging off halfway through services.
+I finally left in March 2020, during the COVID-19 pandemic.
+At the time, churches began transitioning to virtual sermons.
+I tried to tune in but I found myself zoning out or logging off halfway through services.
 The desire to sit and listen to words that felt hollow no longer captivated me or made me feel refreshed.

 “